harness/harness-migrate/cmd/bitbucket/README.md

 ## Prerequisites
 To export workspaces from Bitbucket, you must have admin write access in for the workspace to successfully export all the supported entities.

+If your repository has Git Large File Storage (LFS) objects which you want to migrate, you must have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [git-lfs](https://git-lfs.com/) to be installed where you run the migrator (or [run the migrator in Docker](../../README.md#using-docker)).

 ### Users
 Due to Bitbucket's GDPR compliance, email addresses might be missing for certain user activities.
 Here's what you need to know: